Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/00-Intro-to-Persistence-Technologies/Readme.md

 - Works as part of the app, no extra services needed
 - Fast & reliable
 - SQL knowledge can be used

+## Closing Exercise

+List two things you are hoping to learn in this course

 ## Wrap Up
 - Update the tracker with your Github profile link.